mirzahusadzic/egemma/README.md

 ## Key Features

+*   **Prompt Flexibility for Embeddings:** Utilize various prompt types (e.g., 'query', 'document', 'clustering') to generate embeddings optimized for specific tasks, with an optional title for document embeddings.
 *   **Intelligent Device Detection:** Automatically utilizes available hardware acceleration (CUDA for NVIDIA GPUs, MPS for Apple Silicon/AMD GPUs) with a graceful fallback to CPU.
 * **Local Gemma Embedding:** Utilize the powerful Gemma embedding 300m model directly on your local machine.
 * **Log File Condensation:** Automatically condenses repetitive log entries before summarization, improving the quality of summaries for verbose log data.
 * **Code Summarization:** Generate summaries for code and Markdown files with an optional, configurable endpoint.